-It is a really good thing, too, because when the hero(es) need help, the Telecom Tree
+It is a good thing, too, because when the hero(es) need help, this trope comes into play.

 A variation common in older productions: the viewer is treated to a splitscreen as more and more people become involved in sending the message out.

 - In Young Avengers #11, Prodigy texts a couple of friends to run interference for the team while they get close to the Big Bad.
-They texted some friends and...
-The next pages shows a telecom tree of young heroes that has expanded to fill a full page.
+They text some friends and...
+The next page shows a telecom tree of young heroes that has expanded to fill a full page.

 - In Practical Magic, when witches Gillian and Sally need extra help to get rid of the nasty ex-boyfriend ghost of Jimmy Angelov they activate the town Phone Tree, normally used to let all the moms know of school snow days.
 It turns out that despite the Gossipy Hens talking smack about the witch sisters, most of the women in town are not only genuinely curious about them, but happy to pitch in because they can identify strongly with having a bad ex who won't go away without a female friend having her back.

 - In Spy Kids 3-D: Game Over, the Cortez children send out a desperate wrist phone call to "Everybody!".
 Their parents and grandparents show up, as well as their uncle Machete, Floop and the reformed Minion, the reformed Uncle and Giggles families, the Mad Scientist, the guy who owned the theme park at the start of the second movie and his son.